nikonufrienko/editor/docs/about_en.md

 * Fix bugs:
     - [ ] Bug in Net construction.
     - [ ] Bug when rotating a component with connected Nets.
+* In the distant future:
+    - [ ] Add support for comments in Markdown format.